singlefinite/SingleFinite.Mvvm/README.md

 > There is an extension method for registering views that can be used to scan assemblies for `ViewModel` and `IView` types to register but we manually
 > register them here for better clarity in the example.

-Let's create a new instance of `MyViewModel` from the `IAppHost` instance we created above:
+Let's create a new instance of `MyViewModel` from the `AppHost` instance we created above:

 ```csharp
 // Program.cs